top of page

 They came to the wedding and took photos.
 When I was heavily pregnant, but still 2 weeks to go, they brought me cups of tea – little did anyone know that I would have delivered by coffee break the next morning!

 I continued to go to class, but to a morning one, the pram beside me and more than a few willing hands to pick up the baby if needed.
-She attended her first Lace Day with me at the age of 3 months – the Wigginton ladies kept telling me to go and look at the stands and enjoy yourself!
+She attended her first Lace Day with me at the age of 3 months – the Wigginton ladies kept telling me to "go and look at the suppliers and enjoy yourself!"

 Second baby and we were shoppers only at her first Lace Day at only 3 weeks!